Swaddle/qGeod/README.md

 * Requires the Armadillo matrix library, which are header files only.
 For downloads and installation instructions see http://arma.sourceforge.net/docs.html

-* Source code for solvers is in /solvers
+* Leapfrog solver routine in src/solvers

-* /src contains templated Nelder Mead solver, code to generate Pauli matrices, and an implementation of the Nelder Mead for the unitary group
+* /src/core contains templated Nelder Mead solver, code to generate Pauli matrices, and an implementation of the Nelder Mead for the unitary group

-* Make files for serial and parallel exist in /serialSolver and /segmentedSolver respectively.
-Build and run in these files.
-Makefiles build code found in /solvers.
+* Build with 'make'.
+Produces one

 ### Running the code?

-* Require a qGeod.inits, this file is where you set solver options and boundary conditions
+* Require a qGeod.mat, this file is where you set the desired unitary operations

-*  './qGeod <qGeod.inits> '
+* './qGeod'

 ### Contribution guidelines